 - Placing sliced lemons is not sufficient.
-You actually need to squeeze out the juice.
+You need to squeeze out the juice.

 - Lemon water will help flush out the toxins in your body by enhancing enzyme function, stimulating your liver and alkalizing your body.

-- Individuals presenting with a disease state, inflammatory condition, or skin issues, will greatly benefit from this easy addition to their morning routine.
+- Individuals presenting with a disease state, inflammatory condition, or skin issues, will significantly benefit from this easy addition to their morning routine.
 Lemon water decreases the acidity in your body, which is where disease states occur.
-It also removes uric acid in your joints, which is one of the main causes of inflammation.
+It also removes the uric acid in your joints, which is one of the leading causes of inflammation.

 - This simple tip helps hydrate the body for those of you who “forget” to drink enough water every day… bonus!
-(Just remember to drink it cold for hydration.)
+(Remember to drink it cold for hydration.)